 Teachers can navigate to their Classes tab by hovering over their name at the top of the page and clicking Classes in the drop-down menu.
 On the Classes tab, teachers can view, edit, and add classes.

-Note about updating Clever, Canvas, and ClassLink accounts: Depending on the option used to create your account, you may not be able to edit or remove your classes.
+Note about updating Clever, Canvas, and ClassLink accounts: Depending on the option used to create your account, you may not be able to edit your classes.
 In that case, your school technology administrator will need to make the changes.
 You can also contact us with any questions.

 ^Create and Import Classes #omit-nav